PierreMangeol/titin_PAINT/README.md

 # titin_PAINT
-Code used to analyze DNA-PAINT data and extract Drosophila titin epitopes position
+Code used to analyze DNA-PAINT data and extract Drosophila titin epitopes positions

 ## What is this about?